teendevops/teendevops-web/README.md

 * The type of design is really up to you.
 Material design or Paper would work.
 * In the section below that explains the pages that are needed to be designed, please note that the `Content:` is only suggested content.
 If you can think of any ideas or don't think something belongs, you can totally add/remove it.
 In fact, change is good.
 Please try to add or remove things to make it different. :)
 * It would be really awesome if you didn't use any dependencies like Bootstrap (jQuery&Ajax is fine though).
 This one is optional, but still.
 It would be great.
+* Font can be your choice.
+Whatever the font is in the chat though, it needs to support emojis.
+* Please use glyphicons in menus when possible.
+Just be consistent though.
+You're a web designer.
+I'm certain you'll know when and where they belong.

 **These are the pages that are needed:**
+* navbar.html
+  * There are actually two navbars; when you are logged in and when you are not.
+You can check out teendevops' current navbar to see an example, but please, _please_ design something better than that one.
+It is very inefficient and it has too much empty space.
+But at least you can get an idea of what you need to make from there.
 * index.html
   * This is the main page that is displayed when a user visits https://teendevops.net/
   * Content: